 HPXML allows the specification of multiple Attic elements, each of which relates to one (HPXML v2) or more (HPXML v3) Roof elements.
-That relation is optional in HPXML, but is required for HEScore when there is more than one Attic or Roof because it is important to know which roof relates to each attic space.
-An area is required for each Attic if there is more than one Attic element.
+That relation is optional in HPXML, but is required for HEScore because it is important to know which roof relates to each attic space.